rxn4chemistry/rxn-chemutils/README.md

 This repository contains various chemistry-related Python utilities used in the RXN universe.
 For general utilities not related to chemistry, see our other repository [`rxn-utilities`](https://github.com/rxn4chemistry/rxn-utilities).

-The documentation can be found [here](https://rxn4chemistry.github.io/rxn-chemutils/).
+The code is available on GitHub ([link](https://github.com/rxn4chemistry/rxn-chemutils)) and the documentation can be found [here](https://rxn4chemistry.github.io/rxn-chemutils/).

 ## System Requirements